Wmeng98/HackLassonde-Thrifter/README.md

   4. npm start
   5. "run" mongod# HackLassonde-Thrifter
   6. Use your GCP Console API key to authenticate to the Vision API

+# Front End

+- You can find the front end files here: https://github.com/jamiedishy/Thrifter